olibre/GreatTips/install/gnu-linux.md

         VBoxManage modifyvm "VM name" --natdnshostresolver1 on

+* If the throughput from the VM is slower than the host
+  In the network settings of the VM, change the "Adaptater type" of the interfaces to "Paravirtualized Network (virtio-net)".

 * Reduce the size of a VirtualBox filesystem (extension `*.vdi`)
     1. Nullify the free space
         * Linux guest